ingadhoc/website/website_sale_ux/README.rst

 #.
 Adds a button on the filters sidebar on ecommerce to get back to the shop page unapplying all filters previously set
 #.
 Makes the native fields description_ecommerce and website_description visible on product.template backend view
 #.
 Adds a toggle button on website Builder for 'Products list page' customization, called "Prod.
 Internal.
 Ref.".
 This button shows/hides the product internal reference (default_code) on frontend shop views.
+#.
+Adds a toggle "eCommerce Desc." on the "Products Design" panel of the website Builder, which shows/hides the eCommerce description (description_ecommerce) on the product tiles of the shop, of the wishlist page and of the "Products" dynamic snippet.
+Natively the shop only offers the quotation description (description_sale), while the product page only shows the eCommerce one, so both can now be shown together, either of them or none.
+Core's own toggle is renamed from "Description" to "Quotation Desc." to tell them apart.
+Being an html field, the eCommerce description is clamped to 3 lines on the tile.

 Installation
 ============